-The School of Art began offering a new Master of Arts in Art Education degree in fall 2022.
-This program is the first graduate-level art education program offered in the state of Arkansas.
+The School of Art offers Master of Arts in Art Education, this is the first graduate-level art education program offered in the state of Arkansas.
+This two-year program is designed for students seeking to expand and deepen their knowledge of theory and practice in art education.

 Overview